johnandersen777/johnandersen777.github.io/content/about.md

 plans/blueprints.
 This architecture must be safe and secure by default, scalable, and easily extenstible.

-- Open/InnerSource patterns are where we learn how to write good code
+- Open/InnerSource patterns are where we learn how to write good code: https://patterns.innersourcecommons.org

-- CI/CD is where we learn how to run and deploy code
+- CI/CD is where we learn how to run and deploy code: https://www.techtarget.com/searchsoftwarequality/CI-CD-pipelines-explained-Everything-you-need-to-know

-- Supply Chain Security is how we learn how to create a compute network sutiable for various edge deployment senarios
+- Supply Chain Security is how we learn how to create a compute network sutiable for various edge deployment senarios: https://www.cisa.gov/resources-tools/resources/securing-software-supply-chain-recommended-practices-guide-suppliers-and

 The end goal is to create a software architect, Alice.
 She will consult on existing projects to provide analysis of their architectures and